flowtsohg/mdx-m3-viewer/README.md

 #### Variable frames per second

-The viewer has the `frameTime` member, which defines how many frames of animation to advanced on each update.
+`ModelViewer.update()` and `ModelViewer.updateAndRender()` have an optional `dt` argument.

+`dt` controls how much time in miliseconds to advance the animations.

-By default, `frameTime` is set for 60FPS, or `1000 / 60`.
+By default, `dt` is set for 60FPS, or `1000 / 60`.

 If a client runs on a >60Hz monitor, and uses `requestAnimationFrame` for its main loop as it should, animations will run faster than they should.

 In other cases, a client might have too many things rendering and it slows down, causing animations to go slow motion.

-To support a variable FPS while keeping the same animation speed, `frameTime` can be controlled dynamically, for example:
+To support a variable FPS while keeping the same animation speed, `dt` can be controlled dynamically, for example:

 ```javascript
  let lastTime = performance.now();